 c.
 Engaging in conduct that aids and abets another in a disturbance of the peace to the College or to a College-sanctioned event.

 a.
 Violation of licensure board rules and regulations, state and federal laws, and/or other applicable regulatory or privileges issues: as defined by the student’s program or professional association or licensure board, as may be applicable to the student(s), or applicable laws and regulations.

 a.
 Secretly viewing, with or without a device, another person without that person’s consent in any location where the person has a reasonable expectation of privacy, or in a manner that violates a reasonable expectation of privacy.
 This does not apply to lawful security or surveillance filming or recording that is authorized by law enforcement or the College.

 a.
 The use of any unmanned aerial vehicle (i.e. drones) is prohibited on campus.
 Students seeking exemptions for the use of such devices in teaching or research may apply to the Vice President of Student Services.

 The following policies will be followed in case of campus disorders or student unrest or in the event any building or portion thereof is seized or occupied unlawfully.

-The College President (or in the President's absence, the administrator in charge) will be notified immediately of any such activity.
+The College President (or in the President's absence, the President's designee) will be notified immediately of any such activity.
 No other action shall be taken on behalf of the College until such notification has been made.
-Only the President (or in the President's absence, the administrator in charge) is authorized to call for assistance from law enforcement officials.
+Only the President (or in the President's absence, the President's designee) is authorized to call for assistance from law enforcement officials.

 No conference will be held between any College official and the parties involved in such activities so long as any violence is taking place on the campus or while any building or portion thereof is being occupied by such parties, or while such parties bar other persons from such building, or portion thereof, thereby preventing the orderly conduct of school activities.